Victoria's bike trails guide: The best stops and attractions

 Shaw Centre for the Salish Sea

-Leave the Lochside Trail for a worthwhile detour to the Shaw Centre, where you’ll discover hands-on ways to learn about local marine life.
+Leave the Lochside Trail for a worthwhile detour to the Shaw Centre in downtown Sidney, where you’ll discover hands-on ways to learn about local marine life.
 From touch tanks to interactive exhibits, it’s a fun and enriching stop for all ages.
+It's about a 20-minute ride from Sea Cider, so one of our longer rides for the day, but the end is in site - you got this!

 Delta Hotels by Marriott Victoria Ocean Point Resort